oupadhyay/iGGSO/README.md

-A simple iOS app to enhance the experience of competitors at the Harvard University Science Olympiad Invitational.
+A simple iOS app intended to enhance the experience of competitors at the Harvard University Science Olympiad Invitational.